freeconf/site/content/en/docs/Examples/fcprom/index.md

 ## How it works

-The `fcprom.Bridge` walks thru each `Browser` in the local `Device` browing the YANG for metrics (i.e. `config false`) to build the Prometheus `/metrics` endpoint generating labels and descriptions from the YANG.
-Because YANG doesn't understand Prometheus' metrics types like `gauge` or `counter` or know how you want to flatten metrics in YANG `lists`, the `fcprom` module  uses YANG extensions to help translate.
+The `fcprom.Bridge` walks thru each `Browser` in the local `Device` browsing the YANG for metrics (i.e. `config false`) to build the Prometheus `/metrics` endpoint generating labels and descriptions from the YANG and of course grabbing the metric value.

+Because YANG doesn't understand Prometheus' metrics types like `gauge` or `counter` or know how you want to flatten metrics in YANG `lists`, the `fcprom` module  uses YANG extensions to help your control the translation.
 YANG extensions are ignored by other systems.

 ### Defining some extensions